1ssb/mangroves/README.md

 ## Usage

-You can now import Mangroves from [https://pypi.org/project/mangroves/](PyPI) library in your Python code and use them directly for instantiation.
+You can now import Mangroves from the [PyPI](https://pypi.org/project/mangroves/) library in your Python code and use them directly for instantiation.
 A set of use cases is provided below:

 ```python
 import torch